 - Federal Supplemental Educational Opportunity Grants (FSEOG) for which a return of funds is required

 Students who drop or withdraw from courses and are subject to the recapture and return of funds will not have funds disbursed to them until the Return to Federal Financial Aid form has been completed.
 TKU’s refund policy and the return of financial aid should not be confused.
 Students who drop a course may be due a full refund of their tuition.
 However, dropping the course may also require the student to repay a significant amount of the financial aid funds they have received for the semester (an amount which could easily exceed the refund they are due).
-Students contemplating a course change should consult the Office of Financial Aid (main campus) to understand the potential effect the change may have on their financial aid.
-Additional information about the Return to Federal Financial Aid refund regulations can be obtained from The King’s University Office of Financial Aid (main campus).
+Students contemplating a course change should consult the Office of Student Financial Services (main campus) to understand the potential effect the change may have on their financial aid.
+Additional information about the Return to Federal Financial Aid refund regulations can be obtained from The King’s University Office of Student Financial Services (main campus).